SNOMED-Documents/snomed-starter-guide/15 learning-more-about-snomed-ct/README.md

 **Documentation Library**
-Access to detailed documents, including the Technical Implementation Guide, Editorial Guide and FAQs.|
+Access to a wide range of documents about SNOMED CT.|

   * <http://snomed.org/doc>